Planning a trip to Bulgaria? Great idea! This Bulgaria Travel Guide will help you do just that.

 When changing currency, do a bit of research to find out if you’ll get a better rate at home.
 In Bulgaria, only use an official exchange company to change money.
 Some unofficial exchange offices offer sketchy, and sometimes illegal, practices.

 Calling abroad, WiFi and data use in Bulgaria

 Those with a SIM card from an EU country shouldn't have to pay roaming charges when calling, texting, or using data in Bulgaria.
 The same goes for some global phone plans.

 If you want to budget your phone use in advance of your trip and be sure of a connection, check out Solis Wifi.

 Skyroam offers both day passes and monthly subscriptions providing you with 4G on your trips.
 I've been using their daily passes not just when I travel outside the EU (no roaming charges for me in the EU) but also as a backup for when I think I'll go over my phone's data plan.

 Tipping in Bulgaria

 Tipping has become quite custom and expected in Bulgaria.
 Salaries are low and staff at restaurants, for example, highly depend on tips to make a living wage.
-You can find more specific information on who to tip what in Bulgaria here.
+Check out this informative Bulgarian blog post to find more specific information on who to tip what in Bulgaria here.